🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 All of that basically allows you to utilize the best of both worlds - that of top-tier security, and also that of amazing convenience.
 A great combination, for sure!

-If you’d like to find a reliable hardware wallet, but aren’t sure where to start, you should check out either the Ledger Nano X, or the Trezor Model T. As of writing this KuCoin wallet review, these two devices are considered to be the safest alternatives on the entire market.
+If you’d like to find a reliable hardware wallet, but aren’t sure where to start, you should check out the Ledger Nano X or the Ledger Nano S Plus.
+As of writing this KuCoin wallet review, these two devices are considered to be the safest alternatives on the entire market.

 Conclusions